Arthur Olver

-Sir Arthur Olver FRSE CB CMG (1875 – 15 August 1961) was a 20th-century British army officer and expert on animal husbandry.
+Sir Arthur Olver FRSE CB CMG (4 August 1875 – 15 August 1961) was a 20th-century British army officer and expert on animal husbandry.
+He served in Sudan and in India.
 He was one of the first to advocate livestock registration and monitoring of pedigree and animal movements to control the potential spread of disease and to ensure quality control.